F1r3f0x/Godot3-ClonePong/README.md

 Simple clone of pong made with <b>Godot 3.0.2</b>

-I tried to use as many features of the engine as posible, but the game physices where custom made, Godot 3 physics system its only used for collision detection.
+I tried to use as many features of the engine as posible, but the game physics where custom made, Godot 3 physics system its only used for collision detection.

 Credit for all assets (except the game icon and font) goes to Kenney Vleugels(Kenney.nl)